But you promised! Even without a written contract, promises can be enforced and rights given up.

 If B has relied on A’s representation, then A may be prevented (estopped) from going back on its representation by seeking to enforce the obligation concerned.
 Reliance means that B will have changed its position as a result of A’s promise, statement or conduct.

 The doctrine is based on the concept that it would be unjust to force an innocent party to perform an obligation when it relied on a representation that it wouldn’t have to perform that obligation.
-As an equitable doctrine, written contracts do not have to include a right to claim estoppel; it is right which exists as a matter of law.
+As an equitable doctrine, written contracts do not have to include a right to claim estoppel; it is a right which exists as a matter of law.

 Different forms of estoppel

 On the face of it, the different forms of estoppel may appear confusing.
 For businesses finding that an apparent spirit of co-operation during difficult times does not carry over to the harsh realities of the post-lockdown commercial world, it’s worth focusing on two areas which are most likely to prove helpful when holding parties to account:

 1. Promissory Estoppel